renhuailin/azure-docs.zh-cn/articles/hpc-cache/hpc-cache-add-storage.md

 1. Click the **+** at the top of the page and choose **Add a role assignment**.

-1. Select the role "Storage Account Contributor&quot; from the list.
+1. Select the role "Storage Account Contributor" from the list.

-1. In the **Assign access to** field, leave the default value selected (&quot;Azure AD user, group, or service principal").
+1. In the **Assign access to** field, leave the default value selected ("Azure AD user, group, or service principal").

 1. In the **Select** field, search for "hpc".
 This string should match one service principal, named "HPC Cache Resource Provider".
 Click that principal to select it.